Best Orthodox Prayer Ropes for Beginners and the Jesus Prayer

 Buying ropes not made by holy people

-Yes.
 Many Eastern Catholics use prayer ropes, especially those shaped by the spirituality of the Christian East.
-The key is using them reverently as tools for prayer, not as ornaments.
+The komboskini belongs to the broader Eastern Christian tradition, not exclusively to Eastern Orthodoxy.
+The key is using it reverently as a tool for prayer.